The steep trail down to San Blas Bay in Gozo — prickly pear cactus, a handrail, and turquoise water waiting at the bottom

 See you down there.

-Know a Gozo spot that deserves this kind of guide?
-Tell me in the comments — I might write it next.
+Know a spot in the Maltese Islands that deserves this kind of guide?
+Drop me a message — I might write it next.